MobileFirstLLC/octostats/README.md

 - 📊 &nbsp; **Unified overview of stats** &mdash; with Octostats you will get all repo stats in one view.
 You can easily navigate between the dashboard and details on individual repositories.
 You also get aggregated totals for all repositories, which is not available on Github.

-- 🧭 &nbsp; **Choose your experience** &mdash; During authentication, you can choose if you wan to include organization repos or not.
+- 🧭 &nbsp; **Customizable experience** &mdash; During authentication, you can choose if you wan to include organization repos or not.
 After authentication, you can also toggle specific repositories on/off to include or exclude them from the Octostats scoreboard.

 - 🔐 &nbsp; **Privacy** &mdash; Octostats does not have a dedicated backend server.
 It is served by Netlify and runs in the browser communicating directly with Github API.